Carefree in God

 When we still taught that God expects an absolute Sabbath rest from Christians as well, we had an advantage: from Friday evening to Saturday night, we were not available to anyone but God.
 Hopefully, at least we have understood and maintained the principle of rest in our lives.
 From time to time we just have to switch off and rest, especially in this stressed-out world.
 God does not dictate when this should be.
 Humans simply need rest periods.
 Jesus taught his disciples to rest:

-“And the apostles gather to Jesus; and they reported to him all that they had done and all that they had taught.
-And he said to them: Come, you yourselves alone, to a desolate place and rest a little.
-For those who came and went were many, and they did not even have time to eat" (Mark 6:30-31).
+"And the apostles gathered around Jesus, and they told him everything they had done and everything they had taught.
+And he said to them, 'Come away by yourselves to a deserted place and rest a while, for there were many coming and going, and they did not even have time to eat.'"
+(Markus 6, 30-31).

 When all of a sudden there is no time to eat, it is certainly high time to switch off and take some rest.